Bankruptcy Disk has been discontinued.

 But the effect of the added costs of requiring a particular hidden technology in the PDF files will be to drive smaller bankruptcy-forms publishers out of business, starting with us.
 With fewer publishers, the cost of bankruptcy software will rise, and fewer attorneys will practice bankruptcy law, since bankruptcy software is a practical necessity.

 What would the Founding Fathers say about making it impossible to file a federal bankruptcy suit without expensive software containing hidden form fields?
 Would John Marshall have rejected a petition which did not have the correct version date in the upper left corner, as some bankruptcy court clerks do?

 Comments on these proposed changes were taken at:

-WARNING: Some Official Forms change as of April 1, 2013.
+WARNING: Some Official Forms changed as of December 1, 2013.
+There are form changes nearly every year.
 For current Official Forms, click here.
 For pending changes to Official forms click here for pending changes .
-Median Incomes change on April 1, 2013 also.
+Median Incomes change twice per year also.
 Watch for changes in the median incomes posted at http://www.justice.gov/ust/eo/bapcpa/meanstesting.htm.
-As of April 1, 2013, the dollar amounts of the federal exemptions increased due to inflation- click here for increased dollar amounts.

 In discontinuing Bankruptcy Disk, we wish to give our loyal customers of the last 22 years sufficient lead time to investigate other software products.
 Thank you for your support.